BoldContacts/boldcontacts-mobile-app-for-apple/README.md

 ## Legal

 BoldContacts™ is a trademark of Joel Parker Henderson.
+The reason for the trademark is to help protect the app and source code from identity theft, or fraud, or hacking.

 Copyright 2022 Joel Parker Henderson.